|

 • Difficulty in refereeing left from right.

-• Cross-laterality, ambidexterity, and a shift in the preferred hand are likewise common in people with developmental coordination disorder.
+• Cross-laterality, ambidexterity, and a shift in the preferred hand are likewise common in people with developmental coordination disorders.

 • Problems with chewing foods.